 And then he began to describe how easily the birds are fed and how beautifully the flowers of the field are “clothed.”
 He said the birds don’t gather food and the flowers don’t “labor or spin,” yet they both are fed and clothed by the Father who takes care of all these matters to the smallest detail.

-Jesus then said that people are far more valuable and so, will not God also take care of each one of us?
-And besides He added, “Can any one of you by worrying add a single hour to your life?” (v.
+Jesus added that people are far more valuable and so, will not God also take care of each one of us?
+And besides He concluded, “Can any one of you by worrying add a single hour to your life?” (v.
 27)

 “So do not worry, saying, ‘What shall we eat?’ or ‘What shall we drink?’ or ‘What shall we wear?’
 For the pagans run after all these things, and your heavenly Father knows that you need them.
 But seek first his kingdom and his righteousness and all these things will be given to you AS WELL.
 Therefore do not worry about tomorrow, for tomorrow will worry about itself.
 Each day has enough trouble of its own.”
 (Matthew 6:31-34)